Paulo-de-Oliveira/Cluster_Theory/README.md

 Generates correlated demand pattern for each network cluster based on a SARMA time series model

+**6_sampling_location**

+Generates the optimal sensor locations.
+Two optimization algorithms were utilized: complete enumeration and a genetic algorithm.
+The algorithms were executed for number of additional sensors varying from 1 to 5.
+The related folder sampling_location_bad is corresponding to the pseudo A-optimal sensor location method.

 **7_stochastic_demands**

 Generates stochastic demands for each network node and update the net3 network.
 Two .R files need to be executed sequentially.